Scaling and Load-Balancing Equi-Joins: Evaluation Results

 \subsection{Experiments on Real Data}

 We ran two experiments on real data.
-The first experiment was a same-attribute self-join on records collected from trips in a specific geo-location in October, 2020.
+All the experiments were executed on machines (driver and executors) with $8$GB of memory, $20$GB of disk space, and $1$ vCPU.
+The first experiment was a natural self-join on the signup features of the riders of trips in a specific geo-location in October, 2020.
+These features are extracted from signup attributes, e.g., the account names.
+These signup attributes and the extracted features are not revealed due to their usage in fraud detection, a sensitive area for the majority of the companies.
 The self-joined relation had $5.1 \times 10^8$ distinct keys, and each record was of size $36$ Bytes.
 The total size of the data was $17.6$ TB.
+There were more than $1000$ keys with frequencies exceeding $100$.
+The frequencies of the hottest $10$ keys are reported in \Table~\ref{tab:real_data_frequency_distribution}.
 Only \FrameworkName{} and \MultistageJoinFullName{} were able to finish successfully.
 They both took $2.0$ hours to finish.
-Full-SkewJoin, Hash-Join and Broadcast-Join did not finish in $48$ hours.
+ExpVar-Join, Full-SkewJoin, Hash-Join and Broadcast-Join did not finish in $48$ hours.

 The second experiment was a join between two relations.
 The first relation is the one described above.
 The second relation represented data on a single day, October $14^{th}$, 2020.
 The size of the second relation was $0.57$ TB.
 The runtime of the equi-join algorithms on $1000$ executors is shown in \Figure~\ref{fig:real_data}.
-All the algorithms, were able to finish successfully, except for Broadcast-Join since it could not fit the smaller relation in the memory of the executors.
+All the algorithms were able to finish successfully, except for Broadcast-Join since it could not fit the smaller relation in the memory of the executors.
 Thanks to organizing the equi-join execution in multiple stages, \FrameworkName{} and \MultistageJoinFullName{} were able to execute an order of magnitude faster than all the other algorithms.
 Their basic counterparts however, executed significantly slower due to the load imbalance of building the initial index and splitting the hot keys in the first iteration.
+ExpVar-Join executed faster than the basic counterparts but slower than \FrameworkName{} and \MultistageJoinFullName{}.
+The large number of hot keys in the real relations slowed ExpVar-Join since the complexity of its pre-join step grows with the number of hot keys.